-From the scientific basis to a concrete diet plan, this article contains everything you need to know about this form of nutrition and what to consider if you want to eat ketogenically.
+This article contains everything you need to know about this form of diet, from the scientific basics to a practical diet plan, and what you should keep in mind if you want to eat ketogenically.

 - 1 What is the ketogenic diet?